FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for medium term:

-- Research(experiment, observe and write) about multi-engine apps
+- Research(experiment, observe and write) about multi-module apps
 - Implement fractal-native using anvil
   - Implement flyd-java
   - Implement union-type-java